Blacktoft

 Blacktoft is a village and civil parish in the East Riding of Yorkshire, England.
 The village is situated on the north bank of the River Ouse, 1 mi west from where it joins the River Trent and becomes the Humber.
 It is approximately 6 mi east from Howden and 23 mi south-east from the county town of York.
-Blacktoft lies within the Parliamentary constituency of Haltemprice and Howden an area that mainly consists of middle class suburbs, towns and villages.
-The area is affluent, placed as the 10th most affluent in the country in a 2003 Barclays Private Clients survey, and has one of the highest proportions of owner-occupiers in the country.
+Blacktoft lies within the Parliamentary constituency of Goole and Pocklington.

 The civil parish of Blacktoft consists of the village of Blacktoft, Bellasize, Faxfleet and Yokefleet.
 According to the 2011 UK Census the parish had a population of 322, an increase of one on the 2001 UK census figure.

 Blacktoft Sands RSPB reserve lies across the Ouse.
 The relatively new island of Whitton Island in the Humber Estuary falls partly within the parish.

 History

 According to A Dictionary of British Place Names, Blacktoft's joint derivation is from the Old English with Old Scandinavian for "dark coloured homestead."
 In c.
 1160 it was recorded as "Blaketofte."

 In 1823 Blacktoft was in the wapentake of Howdenshire.
 It had a population of 268, with occupations including two farmers, a corn miller, blacksmith, tailor, shoemaker, and a carpenter, and a coal dealer who was also the landlord of the Bay Horse public house.
 Professions included a church curate.
 There were two surveyors of highways providing for the maintenance of parish roads.
 The village had a chapel and its own parish constable.
 At that time on the opposite bank of the Ouse, "great quantities" of river vessels were at times docked in what was considered good anchorage, and steamboats passed on the route between Selby or Thorne and Hull.
 Low tide exposed sand beds, the sand from which was used as ballast for small craft.

 The church, dedicated to the Holy Trinity, was designated a Grade II listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
 The church was constructed in 1841 by John Harper, of ashlar masonry with a west tower, Perpendicular-style windows, and a nave with apse at the east.
 The stability of a previous Blacktoft church was causing concern in the early 1740s.
 A contemporary court report noted that the chancel of the church had been re-built to a lower height than one existing earlier, resulting in a gap between the top of the new chancel and nave.
 This gap was closed by stooths—wooden studs or battens—on the exterior of the nave supporting a beam.
 The court heard that the earlier higher chancel roof had collapsed in the early 1660s as the congregation were leaving the church—this information was treated with scepticism by a prosecutor, but was supported by local masons and carpenters.